Conartisttt/Cosmic-Council/README.md

 As a spiritual being,
-I want to pull a single tarot card, so that I may read its interpretted meaning.
+I want to pull a single tarot card, so that I may read its interpreted meaning.

 ## Description